jam01/SRS-Template/template.md

 - Distinguish external/internal and mandatory/preferred constraints.
 - State constraints as verifiable statements (e.g., “must use FIPS 140–3 validated crypto modules”).
 - Avoid embedding design decisions unless truly binding.

+📝 Note:
 - Compliance Requirements (Section 3.4) states external obligations; this section translates them and other factors into concrete design/implementation constraints.

+📋 Checklist:
+- [] Is each constraint verifiable?
+- [] Is the source (policy/decision) linked?
+- [] Is it distinct from requirements and compliance?

 ### 2.4 User Characteristics
 💬 _Defines the user groups and the attributes that affect requirements._